 Renovation – a way to improve the energy efficiency of buildings and reduce operating costs

-Renovating existing buildings is not only a way to restore their current functionality and visual appeal, but primarily to enhance their energy efficiency.
-Discover specific examples of renovations that realistically increase a building's energy efficiency and reduce operating costs.
+Renovating existing buildings is not just a way to restore their current functionality and visual appeal, it is an important route to enhancing their energy efficiency.
+Discover specific examples of renovations that realistically increase a building's energy efficiency and reduce the operating costs.

 Improving a building's energy efficiency through renovation aligns with the objectives of the European Parliament and Council Directive (EU) 2018/844, which obliges EU member states to support the renovation of existing buildings to achieve a high rate of energy efficiency.